thenewdarling/CurseOfStrahd/Session Recaps/2021-12-28 Session 13 (mini) - Begin Day 11.md

 Suddenly there’s a different chill in the air.
 As mists tumble in through the broken windows, we see bats flying in, turning into the form of a man no other than [[Strahd]] von Zarovich!

-He glides towards Arlo, introducing himself and kissing his hand.
+He glides towards [[Arlo]], introducing himself and kissing his hand.
 He seems to be assumed, wanting to rewards us for our efforts.
 Seeing [[Father Lucian]] unconscious by the altar, he heals him.
 He admires [[Father Lucian]]’s devotion to the [[Morning Lord]], even though he claims to have killed him centuries ago, ripping his heart out of his chest.
 As he talks, he hovers his hand over the bones of St. Andreal, slowing destroying them into dust.
 He sets the dust on fire and in the flames we see Lady [[Fiona]] Watcher in her study, surrounded by the vampire spawns, holding an amulet with the notable Watcher family Eye on it.
 She looks scared, a blue light glowing around her.
 But lamps flicker and shadows creep from the corners of the room, eventually involving her completely.
 The flames on the altar flare up, replacing the image by [[Lady Watcher]]’s body, trembling and at death’s door.
 We hear screams of terror and pain from downstairs and people banging on the door, but [[Strahd]] is keeping it tightly shut.
 He tells us that, regrettably, with the bones of St. Andreal gone, our dear friend [[Sasha]] has gone into quite a frenzy.
 But we have an option.
 He looks at Magdalena and tells her that, if she feeds on [[Fiona]] Watcher’s blood, he will assuage [[Sasha]]’s thirst.
 With this proposition, he leaves.

-**The party ends with Magda on 29 HP, Jeremiah on 6 HP, Arlo on 5 HP, and Varian on 11 HP).**
+**The party ends with Magda on 29 HP, Jeremiah on 6 HP, [[Arlo]] on 5 HP, and Varian on 11 HP).**

 # Session 13 Post-Credits Sequence - 3rd January 2022
 ## Vallaki - Day 11 since Arrival in Barovia